GreenCow Biosolutions

 Ebbe Busch Larsen

-is an entrepreneur and businessman who has owned and founded global companies: Norvidan, manufacturer of process control systems for industrial feed factories, which are installed in over 70 countries.
+was a serial entrepreneur and businessman who has owned and founded global companies: Norvidan, manufacturer of process control systems for industrial feed factories, which are installed in over 70 countries.
 Founder of Unibio A/S, which today is an internationally operating company for the conversion of natural gas (methane) into single-cell protein.

 Professor Christen Sørensen